veridondevvv/Yumiko-Memory-Analyzer/README.md

 The scanner generates a color-coded console report including:
 - Process information (PID, name, type, version, command line)
-- Threat level and score
+- Threat level, score, and confidence
 - Detailed reasons for the threat assessment
 - Found cheat patterns grouped by category with memory addresses and context